igorcaldeira/simple-numerical-curve-fitting/README.md

-# simple-numerical-curve-fitting
+# curve-fitting
-Simple use of numerical method of curve fitting using JavaScript
+A simple curve fitting algorithm in JavaScript

+obs.: it's using math.js, see more at http://mathjs.org/docs/index.html

+Made in PUC Minas university - degree in computer engineering